 - Incentivize Loyalty

-One effective way to impact alumni on a larger scale is through a compelling loyalty program.
-While some may not initially see the return on investment in implementing a scalable alumni loyalty program, a well-designed and thoughtful program can streamline your outreach and cultivation efforts.
+One effective way to impact alumni on a larger scale is through a compelling, value-added benefits.
+While some may not initially see the return on investment in adding benefits, but a well-designed and thoughtful program can give you a compelling reason maintain ongoing communication with alumni, and even boost your cultivation efforts.
 Remember, 85% of the population expects value from any organization they affiliate with.

-By incorporating an effective loyalty program into your alumni organization, you can foster higher levels of both transactional and emotional loyalty.
+By incorporating an effective, value-added benefit for all your your alumni will help you foster higher levels of both transactional and emotional loyalty.

 The Final Word